peterburdette/github-remote-project-setup-notes/README.md

 # How to Setup a New Project in GitHub within VS Code

-All commands are executed in the terminal within the project foler
+All commands are executed in the terminal within the project foler.

 ### Initialize the connection:
 ```